-In 2016 NCWorks Commission completed an Employer Needs Survey.
-Workforce development is critical for the region and something we clearly need to improve upon.
+In 2016 the NCWorks Commission completed an Employer Needs Survey across the State of North Carolina.
 Key findings included:

-- 4 out of 10 employers hiring in the past year had difficulty filling at least one position; - Manufacturing and Construction had more difficulty filling positions; - A lack of work experience, education, technical skills, and soft skills were the top reasons given by over 50% of the employers with hiring difficulties; - More than half of the positions in manufacturing, construction, health care, and STEM requiring 5 or more years' experience were rated "very difficult to fill";
+- 4 out of 10 employers hiring in the past year had difficulty filling at least one position; - Manufacturing and construction trades had more difficulty filling positions; - A lack of work experience, education, technical skills, and soft skills were the top reasons given by over 50% of the employers with hiring difficulties; - More than half of the positions in manufacturing, construction, health care, and STEM requiring 5 or more years' experience were rated "very difficult to fill"; - Top recruiting resources included "word of mouth", Internet postings, and community colleges; - 6 out of 10 employers use on-the-job training exclusively to meet skill needs; and

-- Top recruiting resources included "word of mouth", internet postings, and community colleges; - 6 out of 10 employers use on-the-job training exclusively to meet skill needs; and - Opportunities exist for the workforce development system and education partners to more fully engage with employers.
+Opportunities exist for the workforce development system and education partners to more fully engage with employers.

-This report went on to state that raising educational attainment has also been identified as a state priority.
-Diagnosing specific issues and creating better integration among employers, jobseekers and the workforce development and education system can potentially help shorter-term needs while longer-term needs, such as developing skills of younger workers, will require more time and resources.
+This report went on to state that raising skilled educational attainment has been identified as a state priority.
+Diagnosing specific issues and creating better integration and seamless pathways between employers, jobseekers, workforce development and the education system can potentially help shorter-term needs while longer-term needs, such as developing technical trade skills of younger workers, will require more time and resources.

+The Region shares the deficiencies cited in the statewide NCWorks Commission survey, and in many counties the problems are even more acute.
+The Region lacks many of the higher education assets present in North Carolina's urban areas, and the public and secondary schools suffer from lower investment from generally poorer, more rural counties.
 Communities are now competing against other nations in a global economy that is constantly changing.
-The region has weathered the changes of the new economy and it must now reposition itself to not only survive, but to thrive.
-To do so it must create a competitive advantage by developing strong community partnerships and identify a vision for the future.
+The Region is confronting the changes of the new economy and it must now reposition itself to not only survive, but to thrive.
+To do so it must create a competitive advantage by developing skilled workers and education and training institutions through strong community partnerships and local, state and federal investment.